rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 work.
 Run the program with `cargo run` and make sure everything works correctly.

 Whew!
 That was a lot of work, but we’ve set ourselves up for success in the future.
-Now it’s much easier to handle errors, and we’ve made the code more modular.
+Now it’s much easier to владение errors, and we’ve made the code more modular.
 Almost all of our work will be done in *src/lib.rs* from here on out.

 Let’s take advantage of this newfound modularity by doing something that would